 Multifamily homes are also a big earner for the amount of rented space.
 Typically, you can charge more than if one family was renting the entire building.
 Therefore, potential earnings increase significantly.

-How to Find an Investable Multifamily Home
+How to Find Investable Multifamily Homes

 You are not the only person looking for suitable investments during a recession.
 Real estate owners are holding on to their assets for the reasons outlined above.
-You’ll need to work harder than usual to find a property that is a good match for an investment portfolio.
+You’ll need to work harder than usual to find a property that is a good match for your investment portfolio.

 Multifamily homes are an excellent investment in a recession.
 All you need to do is find the right deal and make the purchase when it becomes available.
 There will always be a demand for multifamily homes, which makes it a low-risk investment.